TAAL-GmbH/taal-client/README.md

 ## Database

 By default, Taal Client creates a local database with the filename `taal_client.db` where API keys with public-private key pairs and transaction information are stored.
 Instead of connecting to a local DB it is possible to connect Taal Client to a postgres DB.
-In order to do that the database mode has to be changed via [Settings](https://localhost:9500/settings) from `local` to `remote`.
+In order to do that, the database mode has to be changed via [Settings](https://localhost:9500/settings) from `local` to `remote`.
 The same change can be done by the setting `dbType` from `sqlite` to `postgres` in the [settings.conf](./settings.conf) file.
 The hostname, port, user, db name, and password have to be configured accordingly, again via settings.

 ## Functions